HL7/davinci-alerts/source/pages/_includes/notifications-messageheader-intro.md

 **Each {{{base_type}} must have:**

 1. A code for the type of event
-1. the message source application
+1. The message source application
 1. A reference to the event's focus resource(s) which will be bundled in the message

 **Each {{base_type}} must support:**